StarCrusher96/Kerbal-Star-Systems-2/README.md

    - ExtraSolarAsteroids = True/False : Whether to enable or disable asteroid belts around the various KSS2 systems

 ### Known Issues
    - Parallax Continued is not supported and will likely cause issues.
-However we set up Parallax 2.0 support to prevent game-breaking events.
+However we set up Parallax 2.0 support to prevent game-breaking events in case you want to try mixing KSS2 with Parallax Continued.
    - Only Volumetric EVE is supported. legacy EVE is currently not supported.
 Support is planned.
 Use of legacy EVE with KSS2 will not cause issues though.

 ## Compatibility